 The Company believes that this device will have applications in certain other dermatological procedures requiring injections of specific volumes of material at specific depths and as such, is actively exploring licensing opportunities in these areas.
 In addition to the programmable variables of volume and depth, the device will also have interchangeable heads for different injection procedures (single and multi-needle).
-The Company received fully functioning prototypes for testing in Q3 2017, expects to have commercial-ready prototypes in Q3 2019 which will then be tested over the coming months and an application submitted to European regulators for CE-mark approval in Europe in early 2020.
+The Company received fully functioning prototypes for testing in Q3 2017, expects to have final prototypes with commercial-grade components in late 2019 and to have commenced manufacture of its first run of commercial-grade device units in Q4 2019.
+These units will then be tested over the coming months and an application submitted to European regulators for CE-mark approval in Europe in 2020.
 A CE mark will allow the Company to commercially launch RCI-02 in Europe and other countries which allow medical devices to be sold based on CE mark approval including Hong Kong.